rberenguel/obsidian-fsrs-plugin/README.md

 I wanted a no-dependency (or at least, easy to analyze as a human) spaced repetition tool I could use for _reasons_.

+## TODOs

+- [ ] There seems to be a random bug in clozes, where they are badly rendered when asking.
+It does not always happen though.

 ## Usage

 A question is a note with: